Trusted Immigration Attorney Serving Clients Facing Petition to Remove Conditions in Cleveland, Ohio and throughout the

 If USCIS denies the I-751 petition on the merits, (the evidence submitted) or the alien fails to timely file the case (before the expiration of the two-year green card), the law terminates the conditional resident status.
 The termination of status reverts to the day the foreign national obtained that status.
 USCIS usually initiates deportation or removal proceedings.
 In removal or deportation proceedings, the foreign national may have the immigration review the denial.
 The foreign national may re-file an I-751 and, if appropriate, assert any of the above named waivers not already asserted.
 In the instance where the foreign national failed to timely file the I-751 he or she must show “good cause and extenuating circumstances” as to why.

 If you or someone you know has an expired two-year green card or that card is soon to expire, please contact us today.
 Over the years, our immigration lawyers have encountered some unique cases and successfully handled them.
 We have taken foreign nationals who failed to file their I-751’s and been ordered deported to getting their citizenship.
 We have worked with foreign nationals failed to timely file their I-751 due to their spouse’s active military duty and now live in our community as U.S. citizens.
 Use our experience for your family and friends.
-Call us and our immigration law team will help ensure your rights are protected during the process and put your case in the light most favorable to you.
+Call us and let a Cleveland immigration lawyer help ensure your rights are protected during the process and put your case in the light most favorable to you.